hSaria/ChromaTerm/readme.md

 ```

 ## Questions or Bugs
-To ask questions or submit bugs, please create an issue on **this** fork.
+To ask questions or submit bugs, please create an issue.